Shorssaud/ExampleGamesSpine/GodotPackage/GodotSpine_QuickStart.md

 1. Add the SpineAnalyticsAPI.gd file to your game repository
 2. Add the SpineAnalyticsAPi.gd to the autoload in project->project settings->autoload
    ![alt text](image.png)
-3. Add the following to a script
+3. Get the spineAnalyticsApi node and initialize it

 ```gdscript
 var spineAnalyticsAPI